Throwing Bones: How to Make & Read Osteomancy Sets

 How to Make Your Own Osteomancy Set to Use for “Throwing Bones”

-Putting an osteomancy set together is fun and cheap/free!
+Putting an osteomancy set together is fun and free.
 Typically, if you’re already a practicing witch or nature fanatic, you’ll have most or all of the items you need already on-hand.
-A set for throwing bones doesn’t have to have only bones!
+A set of throwing bones doesn’t have to have only bones!
 But if you have animal bones, you can absolutely add these, as it is traditional.
 My osteomancy set contains a bone and teeth.
+But also consists of a dozen or more household items with symbolic meaning.

-Natural items to include in your osteomancy set: animal bones, teeth, seashells, small sticks/twigs, stones, crystals, acorns, small seed pods, coral, seaglass, etc. If you collect random bits of nature, you probably already have some of these in your house or on your altar.
+Natural items to include in your osteomancy set: animal bones, antler pieces, teeth, claws, human baby teeth, seashells, small sticks/twigs, polished or raw stones and pebbles, crystals, acorns, small seed pods, coral, seaglass, shark’s teeth, etc. If you collect random bits of nature, you probably already have some of these in your house or on your altar.

 Other household items to include: marbles, buttons, small toys, clothespins, coins, jewelry pendants, keys, small heirlooms, thimbles, rings, mementos, etc. Don’t just choose any item you find, choose items that mean something special to you.
 For example, a button that came off your grandfather’s police uniform = ancestral protection.
 Or a baby’s umbilical cord clip = maternal love.

-The Key to Building A POWERFUL Osteomancy Set
+The Secret to Putting Together A POWERFUL Osteomancy Set

-The key to building your osteomancy set for throwing bones is to choose items that hold meaning to you.
-And each item should represent something a little different than the others.
-They also should be relatively the same size.
+The secret to building your osteomancy set for throwing bones is to choose items that hold meaning to you.
+Each item should represent something a little different than the others.
+They should be about the same size.
 For example, you don’t want to include a large birch branch that’s ten times the size of your grandmother’s button.

 There Are No Rules!